 Also, if it fails the extension test, check the cable or connector; if it fails the winding resistance test, replace the motor.

 For testing a three-phase AC motor, follow these simple steps.

-- General Inspections; See the appearance of the motor and look for any burnt or damaged area.
+- General Inspections; See the appearance of the motor and look for any burnt or damaged areas.
 Rotate the shaft and fan with your hand to see if they are running smoothly or not.
-After that, test it with amps test and access the value compared to the values proved on the motor manual.
+After that, test it with an amps test and access the value compared to the values proved on the motor manual.

 - Winding Continuity Test; Test the continuity from phase to phase.
 If any phase fails the test, the motor is burnt; otherwise, the motor is good to go.